Experts in sustainable packaging

 Use of recycled materials

-Recycled PET, recycled HDPE, and glass are all materials which can offer similar performances as their original versions and can be recycled many times.
+Recycled PET, recycled PE, and glass are all materials which can offer similar performances as their original versions and can be recycled many times.
 Today, the recycled PET is food grade and can be used for all the same applications as the virgin one.
-The recycled HDPE doesn’t offer the food grade but can be used for many other applications.
+The recycled PE doesn’t offer the food grade but can be used for many other applications.
+At Pont we want to emphasize recycling so that less new material has to be used.
+By 2030 all packaging needs to be recyclable, and needs to have a certain percentage of recycled content (where possible).
+So our main target for the coming years will be to comply with this goal.

 Icon Use of renewable materials